 1. Wash Separately

 Microfiber is great for picking up small particles, but that means the fabric also attracts lint.
 To keep microfiber towels as effective as possible, launder them without any other fabrics.

 Avoid bleach, fabric softener, and powdered detergent (the granules can lodge in the fibers).
 Choose a Natural Laundry Detergent that’s gentle, effective, fragrance-free, and leaves zero residue behind.
 We recommend an extra rinse cycle simply because microfiber is so absorbent.

 Use the delicate setting on your dryer and remove towels when they are still slightly damp.
 Allow them to air-dry before using.

-Pro tip: Thoroughly clean your lint trap to keep fibers from cycling back into your dryer and attaching to your microfiber towels.
+Pro Tip: Clean your lint trap to keep fibers from cycling back into your dryer.

-We’re so confident about our microfiber towel that if you’re not thrilled, we’re happy to refund your purchase.
-No questions, hassles, or returns necessary.
+We’re so confident about our microfiber towel that if you’re not thrilled, we’ll refund your purchase with zero questions, hassles, or returns.
+That's the Puracy promise.